RECAP DAVA Hawaii Lung 2026 — top KOL voices, trial buzz & every conference slide, decoded View Full Coverage →

 How is KOL Pulse different from Larvol?

-Larvol excels at oncology competitive intelligence and conference recaps distilled into curated reports.
+Larvol excels at oncology competitive intelligence and conference recaps in curated reports.
 KOL Pulse focuses on MSL field engagement — live KOL sentiment, amplification networks, and smaller-meeting coverage — in an AI-native format.

-If intelligence lives only inside a licensed platform, the AI tools your MSLs and physicians use can’t reach it as grounded context, and answer engines can’t cite it.
-The AI result is only as good as the data it can access — open, machine-readable data produces better outcomes.
+If intelligence lives only inside a licensed platform, your AI tools can’t reach it as grounded context and answer engines can’t cite it.
+The AI result is only as good as the data it can access.

-Can KOL Pulse data be used inside ChatGPT, Claude, Perplexity, or NotebookLM?
+Can KOL Pulse data be used in ChatGPT, Claude, or NotebookLM?

-Yes — KOL Pulse pages are answer-engine-optimized and built to be pasted, linked, or pulled into AI tools as grounding context.
+Yes — pages are AEO-structured and built to be pasted, linked, or pulled into AI tools as grounding context.

 See it in action